 Things pick up more or less where they left off, with Alice Kinglseigh (Mia Wasikowska) taking charge of her late father’s business and freighted, as far as these films go, with an appealing sense of agency.
-In a brief, 1874-set prologue, we find Alice a few years older, captain of her father’s ship, and decked out—in a sweet little subversive touch from costume designer Colleen Atwood—in the regalia of a traditional Disney prince.
-Alice and her mother are battling her ex-fiancé and his cabal of drawing room twits, who want to swindle the women’s livelihood and notch one up for the patriarchy, when Alice finds herself fleeing again into escapism—or, in the movie’s one genuinely exuberant flight of fancy, the looking glass through which she tumbles into a painted blue-sky freefall.
+In a brief, 1874-set prologue, we find Alice a few years older, captain of her father’s ship, and decked out — in a sweet little subversive touch from costume designer Colleen Atwood — in the regalia of a traditional Disney prince.
+Alice and her mother are battling her ex-fiancé and his cabal of drawing room twits, who want to swindle the womens’ livelihoods and notch one up for the patriarchy, when Alice finds herself fleeing again into escapism — or, in the movie’s one genuinely exuberant flight of fancy, the looking glass through which she tumbles into a painted blue-sky freefall.
 Alan Rickman appears fleetingly here as the voice of the now-airborne Absolem, and the film is dedicated to the late actor in what unfortunately passes for the very definition of “dubious honour.”

-Once again, this is all a name-only rip-off of Lewis Carroll, even more so than Wonderland, which at least tried to approach the source from a fresh, vaguely connected angle.
+Once again this is all an in-name-only rip-off of Lewis Carroll, even more so than Wonderland, which at least tried to approach the source from a fresh, vaguely connected angle.
 Looking Glass has next to nothing in common with Carroll’s book, and instead aggressively pushes its own feeble imagination in lieu of the author’s sublime absurdity.
-Once Alice lands in Wonderland—sorry, Underland, whatever—the film’s true mission, and its depressing imaginative rot, takes hold and never lets go.
-Looking Glass repeats Wonderland’s narrative sin by tasking its heroine within another boring quest, this time to help the Mad Hatter (Depp, truly phoning this one in) find his lost family—because he’s, you know, depressed.
+Once Alice lands in Wonderland — sorry, Underland, whatever — the film’s true mission, and its depressing imaginative rot, takes hold and never lets go.
+Looking Glass repeats Wonderland’s narrative sin by tasking its heroine within another boring quest, this time to help the Mad Hatter (Depp, truly phoning this one in) find his lost family — because he’s, you know, depressed.
 Ouch.